Rare tropical tree

-This incredibly tall tree is attracting attention of travellers for many years.
+This enormous tree is attracting the attention of travelers for many years.
 Coconut palms next to it look almost as low as grass.
 It seems that this toog tree still remembers the dense jungle of Mindanao around it.

-Rosewood unfortunately is disappearing from Philippines – its wood is very hard, valuable and well usable for construction, paper making, plywood.
+Rosewood, unfortunately, is disappearing from the Philippines – its wood is very hard, valuable and well usable for construction, paper making, plywood.
 It bears also edible fruits: there is a legend that the fruits are produced only after the tree is struck by lightning.
 Often the remaining rosewood trees in Mindanao are towering high above other trees.

-In 1980 the Alegria Toog was measured by the Reservation and Conservation Foundation of the Philippines – then the height was 87.8 m (288 feet).
+The measurements of this tree have caused some misunderstandings, largely exaggerating the height of the tree and putting it in the league of the world’s tallest trees.
+Thus, in 1980 the Alegria Toog was measured by the Reservation and Conservation Foundation of the Philippines and then its announced height was 87.8 m (288 feet).

-In autumn 2010 the people of Alegria decided to organize an extravagant event – to have the highest Christmas tree in Philippines and most likely – in the whole world.
+In autumn 2010 the people of Alegria decided to organize an extravagant event – to have the highest Christmas tree in the Philippines.
 In order to record this achievement, there was needed exact measurement.
-Manobo man named Gil Andipa climbed the tree and the measured height of the tree was 96.9 m.
-It is though possible that the decoration on the top of the tree was included and the tree is somewhat lower.
+Manobo man named Gil Andipa climbed the tree and it was announced that the measured height of the tree is 96.9 m (1).
+There is a possibility that the decoration on the top of the tree was included in its height.

-Local Manobo people believe in spirits of this tree and with a special tradition have asked for permit to use it as Christmas tree.
+Local Manobo people believe in spirits of this tree and with a special tradition asked for a permit to use it as Christmas tree.

 With a help of skilled tree climbers the tree was adorned with 3,750 bulbs.
-Unfortunately rain did damage – part of bulbs blew out.
+Unfortunately, the rain did damage – part of bulbs blew out.
 But we all know: the most beautiful part of the festivity is the process of decorating the Christmas tree!

-Christmas event has turned the attention of local people to this tree and now it is revered as a valuable tourist landmark.
+Christmas event turned the attention of local people to this tree.

 - Jojie Alcantara, Majestic Toog: Philippine’s Tallest Living Christmas Tree, PBase.
 Story with many pictures!
 Accessed on September 17, 2010.